mivalgan/killercoda-testing/devops_tutorial/step4/text.md

 `nano Dockerfile`{{exec}}

-And change the first line to:
+And replace the first line (FROM node:18-alpine) with the following line:
-Copy the following contents into the file:
 ```Dockerfile
 FROM cgr.dev/chainguard/node
 ```